hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

 • `file_utils_p`  #eew ditto

-• `info_p`  called for e.g verbose output or informational.
+• `info_event_p`  called for e.g verbose output or informational.
+                  for a limited time only this will support strings [#061]

 • `is_dry_run`  will not actually write to disk, but tries to otherwise